vcon-dev/vcon-server/server/links/datatrails/readme.md

 ### Running Tests

+Running within a docker environment is an easy way run tests, with a known environment.

-To run the tests for the DataTrails Asset Link:
+To run the tests for the DataTrails Link:

+1. Start the Docker environment:

+    ```bash
+    docker compose up -d
+    ```

+1. Exec into the conserver container

+    ```bash
+    docker exec -it vcon-server-api-1 bash
+    ```

 1. Install pytest: